Executive Chef and Owner of Taste and Sea LLC / Richmond, Virginia – now – Mathews, Virginia

-Upon returning home to what the locals refer to as “the Rivah” or sometimes even as “God’s Country” , he participated as Executive Chef for the set-up of Food and Beverage and Catering operations with several Historically Registered Bed and Breakfasts and Small Inns, and consulted as Chef de Cuisine for the multiple locations of the fine dining establishment de’Medicis.
+Upon returning home to what the locals refer to as “the Rivah” or sometimes simply as “God’s Country” , he participated as Executive Chef for the set-up of food and beverage and catering operations with several historically registered bed and breakfasts and small inns, and consulted as Chef de Cuisine for the multiple locations of the fine dining establishment de’Medicis.
 He eventually landed for many years at the prestigious Tides Inn as Banquet Chef, Rounds Chef, and Sous Chef for the famed hotel.
 Then in 2005 he was invited to participate in the Grand Re-Opening of Yorktown’s Historic (Nick’s) Riverwalk Restaurant, rebuilt from the destruction of Hurricane Isabel, making the rounds as PM Chef, AM Chef, Banquet Chef, and then Executive Sous Chef, over the course of eight years.

-For five years now, as the Bistro’s Executive Chef, he has racked up over 60 coveted “Best Of” magazine awards from Coastal Living, Chesapeake Bay Magazine, Virginia Living, The Rivah, and more.
-In 2015, his Clams Espağnole took him to the Final Four of the “Virginia is for Lovers Culinary Madness Challenge” to cook for several celebrity judges including the First Lady of Virginia.
+For eight years now, as the Bistro’s Executive Chef, he has racked up over 60 coveted “Best Of” magazine awards from Coastal Living, Chesapeake Bay Magazine, Virginia Living, The Rivah, and more.
+In 2015, his Clams Espağnole took him to the Final Four of the “Virginia is for Lovers Culinary Madness Challenge” to cook for several celebrity judges, including the First Lady of Virginia.

 And now, in a well deserved and planned out move, Bistro visionaries Mac and Jc Casale, as of late 2017, have leased the White Dog Bistro over to Chef Walter as the new business owner of his own Taste and Sea LLC which continues to trade as The White Dog Bistro.
-He is joined by his wife Amanda as the General Manager and his daughter Allison as his kitchen apprentice.
+He is joined by his wife Amanda as the General Manager.
 Together they invigorate the warmth of the Bistro’s small town charm.
-He insists that fine dining shouldn’t be pretentious, that “good food is only great food when enjoyed in the company of great people.”
-To that end, he can often be found as much in the dining room, chatting with old friends and newcomers alike, as he is in kitchen bouncing from stove to stove in concert with his adept Chef de Cuisine and line cooks.
+He insists that fine dining should not be pretentious, and is often heard saying that “good food is only great food when enjoyed in the company of great people.”
+To that end, he can often be found as much in the dining room, chatting with old friends and newcomers alike, as he is in kitchen bouncing from stove to stove in concert with his adept Chef de Cuisine, apprentice, and line cooks.
 Just don’t ask what he recommends, because he is convinced every menu item is his favorite, depending on the time of day.
 Why else would he put it on the menu?